1ST & 3RD SATURDAY EVERY MONTH

 BEFORE YOU DEPART

 We do our best to keep our program costs as low and affordable as possible, without sacrificing quality and safety.
 However, with flights, travel insurance and spending money to factor into your overall budget, you may find you need a little bit of help with the finances.
 Consequently, a large number of PMGY volunteers decide to fundraise for their trip.
-In these instances, we recommend that childcare volunteers in Morocco set up an online fundraising page to notify friends and family of your trip.
+In these instances, we recommend that each mental health volunteer in Sri Lanka sets up an online fundraising page to notify friends and family of your trip.

 PMGY have partnered with the online crowdfunding website GoGetFunding for volunteers to create a personalised fundraising page for their trip.
 This professional online fundraising service allows you to set financial goals and get the message across about what you’re doing.
 You can also share your PMGY fundraising page across various social media platforms such as Facebook and Twitter to spread the word.